SamarjeetMalik/Training-a-3D-model-using-2D-images/README.md

 ----------------------------------------------------------------------------------------------------

-## Code
-This section presents information about using the code.
-We use the [Implicitron](https://ai.facebook.com/blog/implicitron-a-new-modular-extensible-framework-for-neural-implicit-representations-in-pytorch3d/) framework for implementing our proposed method.
-Implicitron is available as a module under [PyTorch3D](https://pytorch3d.org/).
-It is recomended to go through the [example projects](https://github.com/facebookresearch/pytorch3d/tree/main/projects/implicitron_trainer) of implicitron to understand more about the implicitron-mechanisms before diving into our code.
-Following is a succinct summary of the strucutre of our code: The main code lies in `holo_diffusion` package in the `holo_diffusion_model.py` and `holo_voxel_grid_implicit_function.py` modules.
-The latter defines the 3D implicit function which representes the scenes as radiance fields, while the former implements the proposed holo_diffusion pipeline from figure 1. `trainer` package contains the ML components for training, model-building and optimization.
-We replicated these implicitron parts here in order to make some custom tweaks without affecting the released implicitron package.
-We also use some of the code from the [guided_diffusion](https://github.com/openai/guided-diffusion) repository and acknowledge here with their original license.

 ### Dependencies
 The fastest way to get up and running is to create a new conda environment using the `environment.yaml` file provided here.